We help victims throughout the state of Indiana.

 Proving liability in medical negligence cases is difficult.
 The standard you must demonstrate in court is strict.
 For a judge or jury to find someone liable for medical malpractice, you must show that the defendant:

-2. Did not meet the standard of care expected of them
+2. They did not meet the standard of care expected of them.

 The best chance you have of succeeding in your medical malpractice case is to work with an attorney who understands what is needed to prevail.

-Negligent medical professionals and their legal teams will have a bevy of excuses at the ready.
+Negligent medical professionals and their legal teams will have a bevy of excuses at their disposal.
 Some of the most commonly used defense strategies include:

 It is unfair that the party who harmed you would try to blame you for your own illness or injury.
 Unfortunately, this happens all too often in medical malpractice cases.